Most Searched Apartments in California

 West Hollywood, CA Education Statistics

-Tips for Renting in West Hollywood
+Tips for renting in West Hollywood, Los Angeles, CA

 The rights of renters in West Hollywood fall under the jurisdiction of California state law, and are very similar to most US tenant laws.
 However, California does have some special renters’ rules that renters in West Hollywood should be aware of.
 California residents have the right to repair and deduct, meaning that if any major issue in the home or apartment is left unfixed the renter has the right to repair or pay to have a repair made on the broken item, and can ultimately deduct the cost from their monthly rent payment.
 Renters in West Hollywood also cannot be charged more than two months’ rent for their security deposit under California state law.

-RENTCafé is your one-stop shop for finding a great new apartment in West Hollywood, CA. Easily search through a wide selection of apartments for rent in West Hollywood, CA, and view detailed information about available rentals including floor plans, pricing, photos, amenities, interactive maps, and thorough property descriptions.
+RentCafe is your one-stop shop for finding a great new apartment in West Hollywood, CA. Easily search through a wide selection of apartments for rent in West Hollywood, CA, and view detailed information about available rentals including floor plans, pricing, photos, amenities, interactive maps, and thorough property descriptions.
 Property owners and managers are one click away, so feel free to contact them and find out all you need to know about the apartment you’re interested in.
-Browse West Hollywood, CA apartments with rents starting from $1,924 and submit your rental application today!
+Browse West Hollywood, CA apartments with rents starting from $1,278 and submit your rental application today!